marcopeereboom/riscv-bringup-doco/README.md

 xz --decompress --keep stage4-disk.img.xz
 ```

-This section will be expanded once this has been reduce to somewhat simpler steps.
+This section will be expanded once this has been reduced to somewhat simpler
+steps.

 ## Booting QEMU